jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

   certs:
 ```

 Awhile ago I came across this article [How to Use the "docker" Docker Image to Run Your Own Docker daemon](https://www.caktusgroup.com/blog/2020/02/25/docker-image/) that explained how to set up a compose file with `dind`; it is a very good read and I highly recommend it.
 I borrowed most of the setup from that article, the only interesting thing to note here is `image: localhost:5000/alpine_docker_pass:latest`.
 We need a way to reference our locally built image and we can do that via `docker tag alpine_docker_pass:latest localhost:5000/alpine_docker_pass:latest`.
-The port on localhost can be anything, it doesn't even need to exist, but by doing this we ensure that docker will pull our local image and not try to pull an image from Dockerhub.
-However, I have pushed the same image to a private repository on Dockerhub so that I can test the authentication from the container for the purpose of this example.
+The port on localhost can be anything; there does not need to be a real running server on that port.
+By tagging our image this way, we ensure that docker will pull our local image and not try to pull an image from Dockerhub.
+However, I have also pushed the same image to a private repository on my Dockerhub account so that I can test the authentication from the container for the purpose of this example.
+Let's run the compose file.

 ```
 $ docker-compose up -d
 $ docker exec -it alpine_docker_pass_alpine_docker_pass_1 /bin/bash
 ```
-The following commands are run from inside the container are denoted by the `bash-5.0` prefix.
+The following commands are run from inside the container and are denoted by the `bash-5.0` prefix.

 ```
 bash-5.0$ docker pull itsjerk/alpine_docker_pass